Wyntuition/jekyll-now/_posts/2018-03-28-container-activities.md

 microservices.
 These solutions are the bridge between DevOps and a microservices-based application architecture.
+- Companies seeking to leverage AI within containerized apps will be seeking container consulting services and support for non-x86 architectures (e.g., GPUs).

 ## Getting Started with Container Deployment Workshop